-- Visa costs paid to the U.S. Government (P.L.
+- The purchase of vehicles such as cars, vans, buses, trucks, and sport utility vehicles.
+(NEA guidelines). - Visa costs paid to the U.S. Government (P.L.
 109-54, Title III General Provisions, Sec.
-406). - Costs associated with preparing material for submission for a visa are allowable.
+406).
+Costs associated with preparing material for submission for a visa is allowable.